No898/42Prague/README.md

 # 42Prague
 Piscine September2023
 4.9.2023 - 29.9.2023
+This repository is just for my purpose and i dont recommend to use it or share it.

 C Piscine Shell 00 - succeeded 100 % </br>
 C Piscine Shell 01 - succeeded 100 % </br>